Turn your endurance nutrition into a picnic to improve results - and enjoyment - overnight

 So you need to plan your endurance nutrition like a picnic

-Of course I don't mean by lugging a whopping great wicker basket around with you complete with gingham rug, tea set and a Famous Five-styled array of potted meats, homemade jams and cider uncle Melvin brewed in the shed.
+Of course we don't mean by lugging a whopping great wicker basket around with you complete with gingham rug, tea set and a Famous Five-styled array of potted meats, homemade jams and cider uncle Melvin brewed in the shed.

 Okay, so this might be overkill...

-Instead, what I mean is by carrying a selection of fueling options to choose from depending on how you feel - this way when it's time to eat and you really don't want yet another monotonous hit of the same things you've been eating for the last three hours, you can have something else instead.
+What we mean is by carrying a selection of fueling options to choose from depending on how you feel - this way when it's time to eat and you really don't want yet another monotonous hit of the same things you've been eating for the last three hours, you can have something else instead.

 What to pack on an endurance picnic